-The 12-volt DC system batteries are charged by the engine charging system or the battery charger when connected to shore power or when operating the generator.
-12-volt power is distributed to the battery switches and breakers on the Main Distribution Panel (MDP) (located at the end of the L-lounge) that protect the switch panels on the helm and in the cabin.
+The 12-volt OS system batteries are charged by the engine charging system or the battery chargers when connected to shore power or when operating the generator.
+12-volt power is distributed to the battery switches and breakers on the Main Distribution Panel (MDP) (located on the inboard side of the port L-Lounge) that protect the switch panels on the helm and in the cabin.
 The battery voltage for the house and electronics batteries is monitored using the volt meters on the MDP.
 The engine battery voltage is monitored on the respective tachometer.